128technology/docs/docs/intro_installation_legacy.md

 ### Image-based Installation

 SSR Version 6.3.0 provides support for image-based installs for both Conductor- and Mist-managed deployments.
+Earlier installations (6.0.x - 6.2.x) using the image-based install only support Mist-managed deployments.

 An image-based ISO installation process is available for users who manage their network using the Mist Cloud.
 This installation and upgrade process is available for SSR version 6.0.x - 6.2.x, and is only available for Mist-managed deployments.
 See [Image-Based Installation](intro_installation_image.md) for information and the ISO installation process.